lumeland/lume.land/docs/advanced/upgrade-to-lume2.md

 ### The `url` function

-If you're generating the url of the pages with the `url()` function, the property `page.src.slug` was removed.
-Use `page.data.basename`.
+If you're generating the url of the pages with the `url()` function, keep in mind that the property `page.src.slug` was removed.
+Use `page.data.basename` instead.

 ```js
 // Lume 1